BREXIT: Q&A on REMIT registration with the ACM

 Not for transactions or orders to trade in the EU’s wholesale energy markets.
 According to REMIT Article 9, a market participant shall register only with one NRA, hence it is not possible to use two ACER codes.

-Do I need to resubmit to ACER with a record of wholesale energy market transactions, including orders to trade from before 29th of March?
+Do I need to resubmit to ACER with a record of wholesale energy market transactions, including orders to trade from before the withdrawal date?

 No, you will not need to re-submit your old data with your new code.